Vizzuality/science-data-engineer-challenge/README.md

-# Data Engineer @ Vizzuality Challenge
+# Coding Challenge - Data Engineer @ Vizzuality

 ## What is the purpose of this challenge?
 With this challenge we would like to see a little bit more about how you work and the way you make decisions.
 Specifically, the challenge will help us see:

 * Your current technical knowledge
 * Your thought process
 * The way you work and organize

 The challenge will also help you get a glimpse of the real type of technical work we develop on a daily basis and the type of datasets we work with.